-Join Eddie Davila for an in-depth discussion in this video Understanding manufacturing and operations, part of Supply Chain Management Fundamentals.
+Join Eddie Davila for an in-depth discussion in this video Understanding manufacturing and operations, part of Supply Chain Foundations.

 - Even when you think you know what the customer wants, developing new products can be very difficult for any company.
 When I try to help executives focus on the key issues of new product development, I'll often play this game with them.
 First, I'll divide them up into small teams.
 I'll give them some computer paper and say, your task is to develop a paper airplane that will impress me.
 It must fly well and look good, based on what I think.
 I will give your plane what I deem a fair selling price.
 They then get about 10 to 15 minutes to develop their team's prototype, the paper airplane that will define their team.